Kristoffer Ajer: Early and personal life

-Kristoffer Vassbakk Ajer was born in Rælingen, Viken County in Norway on 17 April 1998.
-In his younger years he was doing athletics, handball and ice hockey before ending up playing football.
+Kristoffer Vassbakk Ajer was born in Rælingen, Akershus County in Norway on 17 April 1998.
+In his younger years he participated in athletics, handball and ice hockey before ending up playing football.

 As a youth player he originally started his footballing career at Rælingen FK before joining Lillestrøm SK when he was eleven years old.
 He was eventually picked up by IK Start in 2014, which marked the start of his professional footballing career as a result of his parents moving to the city of Kristiansand on the Southern coast of Norway.

 While playing professionally for IK Start, he attended Kristiansand Katedralskole Gimle (High School) where he was known as a very conscientious and diligent student receiving a total of 18 straight A's.
 He attributed this to his strong competitive instinct and self-discipline, as well as the support from his teachers and parents and the fact that he values having a good education outside of his footballing career.
 Ajer originally planned enrolling at the Faculty of Medicine at the University of Oslo while simultaneously playing football professionally, but he has since put those plans on hold.
 On the reasons why he excelled as a footballer, he attributed this to his early physical development, strength and maturity:

 He is also a mentor/ambassador for the Equinor campaign for future athletes, entrepreneurs and talents in Norway called Morgendagens Helter ("Heroes of Tomorrow").